kyle-johnson/rollup-plugin-optimize-lodash-imports/packages/rollup-plugin/README.md

 ## Alternatives

 [`babel-plugin-lodash`](https://www.npmjs.com/package/babel-plugin-lodash) solves the issue for CommonJS outputs and modifies default imports as well.
 However, it doesn't enable transparent `lodash-es` use and may not make sense for projects using [@rollup/plugin-typescript](https://www.npmjs.com/package/@rollup/plugin-typescript) which don't wish to add a Babel step.
+It also does not modify modularized package imports (`lodash.isnil`, etc).

 Other alternatives include `eslint-plugin-lodash` with the [`import-scope` rule enabled](https://github.com/wix/eslint-plugin-lodash/blob/HEAD/docs/rules/import-scope.md).
 This works for CommonJS outputs, but may require manual effort to stay on top of imports.